Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Qualifying for declared emergency leave

-In order to meet this condition, the order had to have been directed at the employee, either individually, or as part of a group.
+In order to meet this condition, the order has to be directed at the employee, either individually, or as part of a group.

-An employee was not eligible for this leave under this qualifying condition if they were indirectly affected by either:
+An employee is not eligible for this leave under this qualifying condition if they are indirectly affected by either:

 • an emergency order, or